mapbox/mapbox-plugins-ios/README.md

 ## Available Plugins

-- [Traffic](https://github.com/mapbox/mapbox-plugins-ios/tree/master/TrafficPlugin) - Add a traffic layer to your Mapbox basemap.
+- [Traffic](https://github.com/mapbox/mapbox-plugins-ios/tree/master/TrafficPlugin) - Add a traffic layer to your Mapbox basemap .

 ## Using Test App

 Test out Mapbox Plugins in the TestApp.

-1. Run `carthage bootstrap` to install the Mapbox iOS SDK.
+1. Run `pod update` to install the Mapbox iOS SDK.

 2. Create a text file called `mapbox_access_token` and add your [Mapbox Access token](https://www.mapbox.com/help/how-access-tokens-work/) to it.

 ## Installing Plugins

-There are currently two ways to install Mapbox Maps Plugins:
+There are currently two ways to install Mapbox Plugins:

 1. **CocoaPods**